fbpx

 1. Did you grow up in Nairobi?

-I played kati with the neighborhood girls, hide and seek, fathers and mothers (baba na mama), bladder and hopscotch.
-Using worn out tires to play with, destroying any barbed wire fence to manufacture great vehicles – today, they are sold to the millennials- to an extent of going for fishing expeditions to catch tadpoles to rear them.
+I played kati with the neighbourhood girls, hide and seek, fathers and mothers (baba na mama), bladder and hopscotch.
+Using worn-out tires to play with, destroying any barbed wire fence to manufacture great vehicles – today, they are sold to the millennials- to an extent of going for fishing expeditions to catch tadpoles to rear them.
 Indeed, life was fun.

 1. What do you love about Nairobi?